-Top tips for dealing with these opportunities and challenges include focusing on innovation, not interruption, use targeted messaging to engage with audiences on the one to one level offered my mobile, and creating moments that matter as opposed to relying on old techniques of reach and frequency in order to connect with your consumer in a meaningful way.
+Top tips for dealing with these opportunities and challenges include focusing on innovation, not interruption.
+Use targeted messaging to engage with audiences on the one to one level offered my mobile.
+Create moments that matter as opposed to relying on old techniques of reach and frequency.
+These tips will help you connect with your consumer in a meaningful way.
 You can download the Mobile Marketing Magazines whitepaper for free here.

 Mistakes you mustn’t make

 According to a recent article by Marketing Week, ‘although mobile strategies are beginning to mature there are several pain points that continue to frustrate marketers’.
-With revenues from mobile marketing continuing to soar as the likes of Facebook have demonstrated, Marketing Week have drawn up a list of five key mistakes that often prevent companies from succeeding in their mobile marketing, and how to fix them.
+Revenues from mobile marketing continuing to soar, just look at Facebook!
+So, Marketing Week have drawn up a list of five key mistakes that often prevent companies from succeeding in their mobile marketing.
+Helpfully, they also show how to fix them.

-Number one on the list of mistakes is putting apps before strategy, which Marketing Week explains as an over-focusing on apps which can hinder generating a rounded strategy.
-While the above research shows that apps are an important element of users’ mobile experience, is is argued ‘instead of assuming apps are the answer, marketers need to think more creatively about how they can reach and engage with consumers on mobile’.
+Number one on the list of mistakes is putting apps before strategy.
+Marketing Week explains as an over-focusing on apps which can hinder generating a rounded strategy.
+While the above research shows that apps are an important element of users’ mobile experience, it is argued ‘instead of assuming apps are the answer, marketers need to think more creatively about how they can reach and engage with consumers on mobile’.

-Other mistakes to avoid include avoiding obtrusive mobile advertising which are often subject to ever more sophisticated ad blockers, a failure to personalise content in an age where a one-size-fits-all policy is no longer effective, and under-investing in mobile strategy.
-By being aware of these potential pitfalls in mobile marketing and creating a strategy which makes the most off the opportunities available in mobile, companies can make sure their mobile marketing is truly magical this 2016
+Other mistakes to avoid include avoiding obtrusive mobile advertising.
+These are often subject to ever more sophisticated ad blockers so are a waste of time and money.
+Failure to personalise content in an age where a one-size-fits-all policy is no longer effective is a big no. As is under-investing in mobile strategy.